hgmnz/heroku-pgupgrade/README.md

     # Remove maintenance mode
     heroku maintenance:off --app <your-app>

-We recommend you leave the original master for a few days, or until your comfortable that the new database is working as expected.
+We recommend you leave the original master for a few days, or until you're comfortable that the new database is working as expected.
 To remove the old database, simply remove the addon: